COVID19-TCDG/Awesome-Thai-CoVid/README.en.md

 A curated list for Thais against COVID-19 [#TCDG](https://www.facebook.com/groups/192150165377624)

 ## How to add more links, translation, edit/update, or suggestions.
-1. fork the repo, then create pull request
+1. fork the repo, then create pull request, or
-2. Create an issue in github
+2. Create an issue in github, or
 3. Email to tcdg@nutchanon.org

 ## Application & Chatbot